-Wondering how to remove Sharpie marker and other everyday stains from your quartz countertops?
+Wondering how to remove Sharpie or permanent marker and other everyday stains from your quartz countertops?
 Luckily, quartz countertops are one of the easier types of surfaces to clean and look after.
-But, although they’re simple to maintain, they are not stain-proof.
+However, although they’re simple to maintain, they are not stain-proof.
 It is important to take the right steps to keep your quartz countertops looking new and free from marks and stains.

 Quartz will resist permanent staining when exposed to certain liquids such as: